JHumphreys89/security_plus/domains/domain_one.md

 ##### Potentially unwanted Programs (PUPs)

 * A form of software that is often unsuspectingly installed with other software and is normally undesirable.
-* Examples of this would be an overly agressive browser toolbar, a backup utility that displays ads, or a browser earch engine hijacker.
+* Examples of this would be an overly aggressive browser toolbar, a backup utility that displays ads, or a browser search engine hijacker.

 ##### Fileless virus

 <img class="subdo-img" src="../assets/images/1.2/img3.png" width="250" height="auto">

-* A virus that does not save as a file ont he computer directly; instead, it operates in memory and is never installed.
+* A virus that does not save as a file on the computer directly; instead, it operates in memory and is never installed.

 Example:
 1. User clicks on malicious website link.